1. Installation

 WIBU CodeMeter User Runtime

 The voraus.core is protected and licensed with WiBu CodeMeter.
-In order to run the software it is necessary to install the CodeMeter User Runtime which can be downloaded from the WiBu Support Page.
+In order to run the software it is necessary to install the CodeMeter User Runtime which can be downloaded from the WiBu Support Page or installed as a Linux package from the WiBu Package Repository.

 1. Select your operating system in the dropdown and download the newest version of the CodeMeter User Runtime.